enviodev/docs/docs/HyperSync/hypersync-query.md

 - <b>Time</b>: There is a server-configured time limit that applies to all queries.
 This limit can be exceeded slightly by the server, the reason is explained in the preliminary above.
 - <b>Response size</b>: There is a server-configured response size limit that applies to all queries.
 But the user can also set a lower response size limit in their query via max_num_* parameters.
 This limit can be exceeded slightly by the server, the reason is explained in the preliminary above.
-- <b>to_block</b>: This can be set by the user in query.
-The number is exclusive so the query will go up-to `to_block` but won't include data from this block.
+- <b>to_block</b>: This can be set by the user in a query.
+The number is exclusive so the query will go up to `to_block` but won't include data from this block.
 This limit won't be exceeded by the server so the query always will stop at this block number and will not include data from this block number or the later blocks.
-Also the next_block will be equal to this block number if none of the other limits triggered before server reached this block number.
+Also, the next_block will be equal to this block number if none of the other limits are triggered before the server reaches this block number.

 #### Steps

 - Server receives the query and checks which block the query starts at.
 - It finds the data group it should start from.
 - It iterates through the data groups using the query until it hits some limit
-- When a limit is hit, the response is serialised and sent back to the client.
+- When a limit is hit, the response is serialized and sent back to the client.

 ## Query Fields